-The book covers 50 Forest Bathing trails all over Spain, and the routes were chosen with delicate intention by these professional Guides that open their home’s door for the readers: the forests they work in.
-“It is a practice that allows sensory connection with the natural world and also urban forests, within trails of short distances ”, said Alex Gesse to the spanish newspaper El Pais.
+The Forest Bathing book covers 50 Forest Bathing trails all over Spain, and the routes were chosen with delicate intention by these professional Guides that open their home’s door for the readers: the forests they work in.
+“It is a practice that allows sensory connection with the natural world and also urban forests, within trails of short distances ”, said Alex Gesse to the Spanish newspaper El País.

 About Forest Bathing

 Forest Bathing is a deep immersion of the five senses in nature.
 This is Shinrin Yoku, created in Japan as a Public Health policy to reduce the severe stress levels in their population.
 And it spread all over the world.